FFezio/FFezio/README.md

 # 👋 What's up, **Fezio** here 🌚☝️
 ### Comp-Sci undergrad • Low-level enjoyer • Coding since I shouldn't have

 I'm that student who shows up already knowing half the syllabus.
 Python, Lua, Nim… and an unhealthy love for low-level work.
 Frontend? …no.
 Figma?
 I use it, but it knows I don’t love it.

-Organization, documentation, and project management?
-I keep them like my code, 0 warnings⚠️.
+0 warnings gang⚠️.

 ---